Inventory Management

 Inventory Carrying Cost

-This is the one most ops managers do not track — and it is the most expensive blind spot in inventory management.
+This is the metric most ops managers skip.
+It is also the most expensive blind spot in inventory management.
 Carrying cost includes storage, insurance, obsolescence, spoilage, and the opportunity cost of capital tied up in stock.

-Industry average carrying cost runs between 20–30% of total inventory value per year.
-On a $100,000 inventory, that is $20,000–$30,000 per year just to hold it.
+Industry average carrying cost runs between 20 and 30 percent of total inventory value per year.
+On a $100,000 inventory, that is $20,000 to $30,000 annually just to hold it.
 Most managers never see this number because it is spread across multiple line items.

-Formula: (Storage + Insurance + Obsolescence + Capital Cost) ÷ Total Inventory Value × 100
+Formula: (Storage + Insurance + Obsolescence + Capital Cost) divided by Total Inventory Value, multiplied by 100

 Metric 04